HEAR FROM OUR COMMUNITY

 As wildfire seasons grow longer and more destructive, Bay Area communities increasingly rely on federal agencies for accurate forecasts, emergency preparedness, and long-term climate research.
 This post explains how federal funding cuts to NOAA, FEMA, and climate science programs could weaken wildfire monitoring, early warning systems, and disaster response capacity in California.
 Focusing on local impacts, it outlines what these changes mean for public safety, community resilience, and why protecting science-based wildfire planning matters now more than ever.

-Mapping the Federal Retreat on Climate Action
+Mapping the Federal Retreat From Climate Action

 The Trump administration is rolling back climate science and protections just as climate impacts intensify.
 Cuts to NOAA threaten weather forecasts and research, a disputed DOE report downplays greenhouse gases, and EPA moves to rescind the Endangerment Finding that underpins U.S. emissions rules.
 These federal retreats put communities at risk — including here in the Bay Area — but local leaders and residents can step up to defend science and push for action.